 One of the most effective ways to invest in the mining sector is to use exchange-traded funds (ETFs) that own mining stocks.

-The SPDR (Standard & Poor’s depositary receipt exchange traded funds) and iShares ETFs (a global leader in exchange-traded funds) both give exposure to the broader range of mining stocks, including both precious and base metal companies.
-Whilst each have a slightly different investment objective.
+Whilst each have a slightly different investment objective, the SPDR (Standard & Poor’s depositary receipt exchange traded funds) and iShares ETFs (a global leader in exchange-traded funds) both give exposure to the broader range of mining stocks, including both precious and base metal companies.

 The great thing about investing in mining ETFs is that you don’t have to worry nearly as much about company-specific problems that can often arise with mining stocks.